isank/isank.github.io/posts/java-14-records.md

 records do have some restrictions as well

-1. they cannot extend any other class
+1. they cannot extend any other class.
+That's because records implicitly extends `java.lang.Record`

 ```java
 record Point(int x, int y) extends SomeClass {}; // Error - not allowed